omussell/grim/hugo/content/homelab/index.md

 draft: false
 ---

+## ZFS BE + PkgBase

+### ZFS Boot Environments

+With a standard zfs on root set up, you have one zpool with all the mount points on a ZFS dataset within the pool.
+With ZFS boot environments, you have a zpool with one or more ZFS datasets, where each dataset contains the whole kernel+base.
+The bootfs value of the zpool can be changed between the different ZFS datasets to change which is booted into.

+An incredibly simple ZFS BE can be created by creating a new ZFS dataset, extracting the kernel/base tarballs to it and then setting the bootfs property to that dataset.

+ZFS BE's can be started as a jail, or even as a bhyve VM if the kernel also needs to be tested.
+Once the BE has been tested and confirmed to be working, you can use zfs send/recv to distribute the dataset to other machines.

+### PkgBase

+Packaging the FreeBSD base system (including kernel).
+At the moment the entirety of the kernel or base are compiled and distributed as single tarballs.
+Coming in the 12.0 release is the ability to have a packaged base system using the pkg tool.
+This means that both base and third party software are managed by pkg instead of having freebsd-update et al plus pkg.

+With PkgBase we can specify what base packages to include in our installation rather than having to compile it manually or use something like NanoBSD.
+This leads to smaller and specialised images with reduced attack surface.

+### ZFS BE + PkgBase working together

+So if a ZFS BE is just a dataset with kernel/base files and PkgBase lets us control the base system with packages, we can instead create a ZFS dataset and install the packages as needed into the dataset instead.
+In this way we can have a specialised ZFS BE that is easy to control with pkg.

 ## Handling Go Dependencies

 During development, you will often use `go get` to download libraries for import into the program which is useful for development but not so useful when building the finished product.
 Managing these dependencies over time is a hassle as they change frequently and can sometimes disappear entirely.